Highland Community College’s Arts in the Barn series will host the HCC Lads & Lassies on... Read More

 The Scottie Cheerleaders perform at all home football and basketball games.
 This spirit group at HCC is composed of cheerleaders, yell leaders, and a mascot.
 These individuals work together to lead cheers and promote school spirit.
 Scholarships in the amount of book rental and tuition are awarded through a try-out.
 Cheerleaders, yell leaders, and mascots must maintain a cumulative and semester 2.0 GPA and enroll in the practice class and weight training class assigned to that group.
 For more information, contact Melanie Rose.

-The Criminal Justice Department offers books and tuition scholarships for students interested in law enforcement, corrections, court services, victim advocacy, pre-law, etc. The scholarship requirements include, a cumulative and semester GPA of 2.0, at least one CJ course per semester, and participation in departmental sponsored community service projects.
-The scholarship is renewable for four subsequent semesters excluding summers and in adherence with the aforementioned criteria.
-Contact Eric Ketchum for more information.
+The Criminal Justice Department offers books and tuition scholarships for students interested in law enforcement, corrections, court services, victim advocacy, pre-law, etc. The scholarship requirements include a cumulative and semester GPA of 2.0, at least one CJ course per semester, and participation in departmental sponsored community service projects.
+The scholarship is renewable for four subsequent semesters excluding summers and in adherence to the aforementioned criteria.
+Email our Human Services Department for more information.

 The Classy Lassies Dance Team performs at all home football and basketball games.
 This performance group emphasizes developing technical and choreography skills used in performance.
 Scholarships in the amount of books and tuition are awarded through auditions.
 A dance team student must maintain a cumulative and semester 2.0 GPA and enroll in the practice class and weight training class assigned to the dance group.
 For more information, contact Melanie Rose.